jhpyle/docassemble/_docs/fields.md

 ([typically](#label)) is the label the user sees, where the value associated with the key is the name of the variable that will store the user-provided information for that field.
-The other key/value pairs in the item (if any) are modifiers that allow you to customize how the field is displayed to the user.
+The other key/value pairs in the item (if any) allow you to modify how the field is displayed to the user.

-These modifiers are distinguished from label/variable pairs based on the key; if the key is uses one of the names listed below, it will be treated as a modifier; if it is anything else, it will be treated as a label.
+These field modifiers are distinguished from label/variable pairs based on the key; if the key is uses one of the names listed below, it will be treated as a field modifier; if it is anything else, it will be treated as a label.

 # <a name="data types"></a><a name="input types"></a>Data types and input types in [`fields`]